 - Experience: One year’s experience as a Certified Medical Assistant (CMA) preferred.

-- Knowledge/Skills/Abilities: Medical knowledge to understand the theories, reasons and technical aspects of medicine.
+- Knowledge/Skills/Abilities: Bilingual (English/Spanish) required.
+Must demonstrate the ability to communicate at level 10 on the language proficiency scale to receive bilingual differential pay.
+Medical knowledge to understand the theories, reasons and technical aspects of medicine.
 Strong people skills to handle different personalities, backgrounds and personal situations.
 Strong multi-tasking ability to handle the variety and pace of work.
 Basic proficiency with a variety of computer programs including Microsoft Outlook, Word, Excel, Epic and EMR.

 We serve more than 181,000 patients across 25 medical clinics, 14 dental clinics, 10 pharmacies, and 64 program sites in two states.
 We are Level 3 Certified as a Patient-Centered Medical Home (PCMH).
 With integrated services including medical, dental, pharmacy, orthodontia, primary care nutritional counseling, autism screening, and primary care behavioral health, YVFWC’s patient-centered model of care offers patients the full spectrum of care and shelter assistance, energy assistance, weatherization, HIV and AIDS counseling and testing, home visits, and four mobile medical/dental clinics.